[Introduction] An HHKB-style split keyboard is coming!

 Do you all have a keyboard?

-I forgot to write this article, and by the time it was published, pre-orders had already sold out...
-(Please wait for the regular sales)
+I completely forgot to write this article, and by the time it was published, pre-orders were already closed...
+(Try aiming for regular sales.)

-This time, I will be introducing a new keyboard product.
+This article is an introduction to a new keyboard product.

-A small number of spare lots will be available for general sale.
+A small number of remaining units are planned for general sale.

 7sProMax sales page

-Although it is a completely different product, I also recommend this one right now.
+This is a completely different product, but I also recommend this one right now:

 https://www.lofree.co/pages/flow-lite

-First of all, take a look.
-The texture of this aluminum case and the fact that the HHKB layout exists as a split keyboard.
+Just look at this.
+The texture of this aluminum case and the fact that the HHKB layout exists as a split keyboard—

-(There are people in the company who use two keyboards, but I have never seen anyone else use a split keyboard, so this excitement may not be conveyed to them...)
+(Although there are people in the company who use two keyboards at once, I've never seen anyone else using a split keyboard besides myself, so this feeling of excitement might not come across to everyone...)

 Source: 7sProMax product page